Which should I use on my exterior: Paint or Stain?

 - If you notice large pieces of peeling, it is more likely paint.
 Stains usually fade and wear off or flake when they fail.

 - Check the exposed wood areas.
 If there is discoloration similar to the coating color, it is likely a stain.
 Stains seep into the wood and give the pores a similar color to the topcoat.
 Paints adhere to the surface of the wood and will usually peel off, revealing the wood’s natural color underneath.

 Coating your home’s exterior with paint:

 Paint sits on top of the wood and can hide imperfections better than stain can.
-This means if the wood on your home is old or not attractive, the paint will help cover it up.
-No paint is perfect though – if your wood needs replacing, paint cannot make it look new.
+This means if the wood on your home is old or unattractive, the paint will help cover it up.
+No paint is perfect, though – if your wood needs replacing, paint cannot make it look new.

-A coat of paint is only as thick as a piece of paper, so after the paint cures, if there are imperfections in the wood beneath the paint, they will still appear.
+A coat of paint is only as thick as a piece of paper, so after the paint cures, they will still appear if there are imperfections in the wood beneath the paint.

-Paint comes in more colors than stain and comes in a variety of sheens from flat to glossy.
+Paint comes in more colors than stains and comes in various sheens, from flat to glossy.

-We recommend the following sheens for your exterior home, but will paint whatever sheen you like!
+We recommend the following sheens for your exterior home, but you are the final decision maker – we’ll paint whatever sheen you like!

 Exterior doors: Semi-gloss paint